William Cross Yuille: Life

 Yuille was baptised on 28 March 1819 in Glasgow, Scotland.

 Yuille was educated in Glasgow and was apprenticed for three years in the West India house of Messrs Ewing and Co. of Glasgow.
-He sailed from Liverpool on 23 August 1836 aged 17 on the Statesman (345 tons), commanded by Captain Rowlett.
+He sailed from Liverpool on 23 August 1836 aged 17 on Statesman, commanded by Captain Rowlett.
 The ship landed in Hobart Town, Van Diemens Land on 9 December 1836.
 At that time there were glowing accounts of the new settlement of Port Phillip District that were engaging to the attention of the Pastoralists of Van Diemens Land and William Cross, fired by his pioneer spirit and his youth, decided to cross to the 'land of promise'.

 Yuille sailed on the vessel Rajah and landed at Point Henry, near Geelong on 27 February 1837with the intention of joining his cousin Archibald Buchanan Yuille.
-He and his cousin Archibald purchased 2200 well-bred Merino sheep from Peter Murdoch, shipped them in the John Dunscombe in February 1837.
-Later in June 1837 there was an attack on the Yuille's station by the Aborigines.
+He and his cousin Archibald purchased 2200 well-bred Merino sheep from Peter Murdoch, shipped them in John Dunscombe in February 1837.
+Later in June 1837 there was an attack on the Yuille's station by the Aboriginal people.
 William took possession of a run at Murgheboluc on the Barwon River near Inverleigh and in January 1838, a small party made up of John Aitken, Henry Anderson, Thomas, Somerville, Learmonth and Yuille struck out north to search for Joseph Gellibrand and G.B.L.
 Hesse, who had been lost in the bush, and to search for new squatting lands.
 If they had received a squatters license it may have come from Foster Fyans, who was the Police Magistrate sent to the area by the request of the cousins and other squatters concerned with the troublesome natives.

 Yuille settled south of Black Swamp in the area which was to become part of the gold rush settlement of Ballarat in 1838, and two years later, having sold his station there, went to New Zealand, where he was present at the ceremony of taking possession of those islands for the British Government by Governor Hobson, and the signing of the treaty of Waitangi.
-Returning to Victoria, Yuille embarked in squatting at Rockbank, on the Werribee Plain, occupying the country from within a few miles of Williamstown to Mount Cotterell.
+Returning to Victoria, Yuille embarked in squatting at Rockbank, on the Werribee Plain, occupying the country from within a few miles of Williamstown to Mount Cottrell.
 There he owned and trained a number of successful performers on the Victorian turf, and after revisiting England several times, where he made fresh purchases, he settled in Williamstown in 1885, and reared numerous winners in his stables.
 Yuille was for many years one of the foremost men on the Victorian turf, being one of the stewards of the Jockey Club, handicapper to the Victoria Racing Club, and one of the leading members of Tattersall's committee, until his retirement in 1881.
-For six years he contributed to The Australasian under the soubriquet "Peeping Tom," and is the compiler of the "Australian Stud Book," which is recognised as the standard work of reference throughout the Australasian Colonies.
+For six years he contributed to The Australasian under the soubriquet "Peeping Tom", and is the compiler of the Australian Stud Book, which is recognised as the standard work of reference throughout the Australasian colonies.

 He married Marry Denny in Victoria on 7 July 1842.